BruceWind/StockSignalWatch/README.md

 ## StockSignalWatch

 StockSignalWatch is a Python-based tool for analyzing stock market data and generating technical indicators.
-It focuses on calculating and monitoring RSI (Relative Strength Index) and CCI (Commodity Channel Index) for specified stocks.
+This repository performs specific calculations to determine whether several indicators exceed expected values.
+If they do, it will send you a notification.

 ## Features